-9. Sing "The weather song"
+8. Sing "The weather song"

-First put the weather flashcards on the board in the order of the song (or use our Weather song song poster).
+Time for the weather section of the lesson!
+Put the weather flashcards on the board in the order of the song.
 Have all the students stand up and watch you as you sing along and use the gestures.
 Encourage them to join in and sing along.